Did you know that there are a lot of ancient remedies that are extremely effective when it comes to healing your mind and body?

 A measure of how acidic or alkaline something is, the pH scale is an important tool for taking care of ourselves since many believe that an acidic body is a magnet for illness, cancer, and early aging.
 When your pH levels are off, the cells of the endocrine glands suffer, compromising all systems in the body.

 Fortunately, we can all use simple, natural remedies to keep our pH levels in balance.
 The ancient science of Ayurveda offers ways to keep our Pitta in balance, in turn keeping our minds and bodies alkaline.
-Here are six you can do for yourself.
+Here are some ancient remedies you can do for yourself.

 1. Try oil pulling.